-The Statement of Net Position reflects the financial position of the College as of September 30, 2013.
+The Statement of Net Position reflects the financial position of the College as of September 30, 2014.
 It shows the assets owned or controlled, related liabilities and other obligations, and the categories of net position.
-Net Position is an accounting concept defined as total assets and deferred outflows of the resources, less total liabilities and deferred inflows of resources.
-The College has no deferred outflows of the resources and deferred inflows of resources, and as such, the College institutional equity or ownership in its total assets consisted of total assets less total liabilities with difference between them presented as net position.
+Net position is an accounting concept defined as total assets less total liabilities, and as such, represents institutional equity or ownership in the total assets of the College.

-The Statement of Revenues, Expenses, and Changes in Net Position reflects the results of operations and other changes for the year ended September 30, 2013.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects the results of operations and other changes for the year ended September 30, 2014.
 It shows revenues and expenses, both operating and non-operating, reconciling the beginning net position amount to the ending net position amount, which is shown on the Statement of Net Position described above.

-The Statement of Cash Flows reflects the inflows and outflows of cash for the year ended September 30, 2013.
+The Statement of Cash Flows reflects the inflows and outflows of cash for the year ended September 30, 2014.
 It shows the cash activities by type, reconciling the beginning cash amount to the ending cash amount, which is shown on the Statement of Net Position, described above.
 In addition, this Statement reconciles cash flows from operating activities to operating loss on the Statement of Revenues, Expenses, and Changes in Net Position described above.

-The Statement of Revenues, Expenses, and Changes in Net Position-Budget and Actual (GAAP-Basis) reflects the budgetary comparison to actual results of operations and other changes for the year ended September 30, 2013.
+The Statement of Revenues, Expenses, and Changes in Net Position-Budget and Actual (GAAP-Basis) reflects the budgetary comparison to actual results of operations and other changes for the year ended September 30, 2014.
 A budgetary comparison statement for the general and federal funds is considered to be part of the basic financial statements.
 PCC adopts annual appropriated budgets for its general and federal funds.
 Budgetary comparison schedule has been provided for these funds to demonstrate compliance with the budgets.